dayofgray/CalendlyWebhooks/Walkthrough.md

     What is your destination URL?
     *sets destination instance variable*
     Webhook created, test it out!
-    Would you like to exit or return to main menu?
+    Would you like to end the program or return to main menu?

 Choice 2
     What is your API Token?